AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/launch-create-a-property.md

 ## Create a Property

 A property is basically a container that you fill with extensions, rules, data elements, and libraries as you deploy tags to your app.
-A single mobile property can be used across multiple app platforms (e.g. iOS and Android) provided the apps contain similar functionality and similar solutions are being implemented.
+A single mobile property can be used across multiple app platforms (e.g. iOS and Android) provided the apps contain similar functionality and require the same solutions to be implemented.
 For more information on creating properties, see ["Set up a mobile property"](https://aep-sdks.gitbook.io/docs/getting-started/create-a-mobile-property) in the product documentation.

 **To Create a Property**